+Therefore, depending on the layout of the proposed Project, some components could potentially be located within 120 m of a natural feature.
 As per Section 26 of the REA Regulation, a site investigation will be required to confirm the features identified during this records review.
-The site investigation will i) identify if any corrections to the information presented herein are required; ii) determine whether any additional natural features exist on or adjacent to the Project location; iii) confirm the boundaries of the natural features within 120 m of the Project; and iv) determine the distance from the Project to the natural feature boundary.
+The site investigation will i) identify if any corrections to the information presented herein are required, ii) determine whether any additional natural features exist on or adjacent to the Project site, iii) confirm the boundaries of the natural features within 120 m of the Project, and iv) determine the distance from the Project to the natural feature boundary.